-This program has two grant options: Capacity Building, and Community Development, Training, and Technical Assistance.
+This program has two grant options: Capacity Building (CB) and Community Development Training and Technical Assistance (CTA) project types.
 Both grants have an award period of 36 months.
-The Applicants may only apply for one grant under the FMPP.
+The applicants may only be awarded one grant under the FMPP.

-More information about this program is available at the USDA’s FMPP web page.
+More information about this program is available on the USDA’s FMPP web page.

 How much funding has been available?

-The FMPP awarded over $9 million to about 130 applicants in FY 2012.
-For a list of awardees, click here.
+The FY 2019 FMPP awarded $11.75 million to 49 project applications.
+For a full list of awarded projects with descriptions click here.